What More Than Two Decades of Platform Innovation Taught Me About Strategy

 What We Got Wrong (And What We Got Right)

 I see this same pattern playing out across industries today.
 The most successful platform strategies aren’t about building marketplaces or optimizing conversion rates.
-They’re about creating genuine connections between communities that didn’t exist before.
+They’re about creating new forms of interaction between communities that didn’t exist before.

 The Strategy Most Companies Miss

 Are you building a tool, or are you building a community?
-Are you processing transactions, or are you facilitating connections?
+Are you processing transactions, or are you facilitating meaningful interaction?
 Are you optimizing for efficiency, or are you optimizing for engagement?

 The answers determine whether you build something that scales or something that stalls.